svbo/BrickInvaders/README.md

 $ cabal run brickinvaders
 ```
 # Game
 Kill all aliens before they reach the ground or before they kill you.
-Each alien-kill gives you one point, if you destroy the spaceship you get ten points.
+Each alien-kill gives you one point, if you destroy the spaceship, you get ten points.

 # Controls
 - `space`  Shoot